compneurolinglab/music_eeg/README.md

 ### Text Materials
 The linguistic content used for all speech stimuli was derived from a single full-length Mandarin Chinese song.
 The lyrics of this song were used consistently across all conditions and speakers.

-Two classification tasks were constructed by annotating the lyrics at different linguistic levels:
+One classification task was constructed by annotating the lyrics at syllable level:

-- **Word Task**:
-  Based on word-level annotations using Praat.
-Used to train a dual-pathway CNN for word classification + genre classification.

 - **Syllable Task**:
   Based on syllable-level annotations using Praat.
 Used to train a separate dual-pathway CNN for syllable classification + genre classification.

-This setup ensured controlled comparison of word- and syllable-level decoding while preserving consistent acoustic and lexical content.
+This setup ensured controlled comparison of syllable-level decoding while preserving consistent acoustic and lexical content.

-### Annotation Procedure
+### Annotation Procedure for Transfer Learning
-Each audio clip was segmented and labeled with the following information:

-- **Syllable Boundaries**:
-  Time-aligned using forced alignment scripts and manually corrected using Praat.

-- **Word Onsets**:
-  Estimated from the original text structure and verified against the aligned audio in Praat.

 - **Class Labels**:
-  - For Word Task: 63-class Chinese word labels
-  - For Syllable Task: 84-class Chinese syllable labels
-  Labels were encoded into one-hot vectors using a `label_map.json` file.
+  - For Syllable Task: 84-class Chinese syllable labels Labels were encoded into one-hot vectors using a `label_map.json` file.

 ### Tools and Automation